robderstadt/AltOSCompanion/README.md

 Most likely you'd also want to record your data on-board as well.
 You can use `AltOSCompanion::lastTick();` to help match the recorded data to the flight data captured on-board the flight computer.

+## Caveat Emptor ##

+Use this information and library at your own risk!
+I cannot be held liable or responsible for how you use this information.
+Be aware that you could ruin your flight computer, cause a flight computer malfunction during flight, or worse.